Techfil Welcome to Techfil

 Techfil Quality Control

-All the industrial minerals supplied by Techfil (Europe) Ltd are produced in accordance to the strictest guidelines.
+All the industrial minerals supplied by Techfil are produced in accordance to the strictest guidelines.
 Our partners are operating to internationally acknowledged standards and issue certificates of analysis and conformity.

 Our products are supplied to the following important industries: water filtration, odour control, construction, horticulture, fish farming, printed circuit boards, metal finishing, glass treatments, cosmetics, dental, food and pharmaceutical.
 Additionally pumice is a key component in industrial hand cleaners, polishing compounds and resin bonded systems.

 Pumice in water filtration is a growing area of importance.
-Pumice filtration media is recommended for potable water treatments, SWRO and waste water treatments.
+Pumice filtration media is recommended for potable water treatments, SWRO, desalination andwaste water treatments.
 Pumice filtration media is being specified for an increasing number of new contracts and refurbishments.

 Pumice Applications